nroduit/nroduit.github.io/content/getting-started/building-weasis.en.md

 1. JDK 17 or higher
 2. Maven 3.5.3 or higher<br>
    If your computer is behind a proxy server, [configure maven](https://maven.apache.org/guides/mini/guide-proxies.html).
-3. Git or directly download source from [github](https://github.com/nroduit/Weasis)
+3. Git or directly download source from [GitHub](https://github.com/nroduit/Weasis)

 ### Getting the Source

-To clone the repository, first install GIT and either clone using a graphical GIT client or directly from the command line using the command:
+In order to clone the repository, first install GIT and either clone using a graphical GIT client or directly from the command line using the command:

 {{< highlight shell >}}
 git clone https://github.com/nroduit/Weasis.git